The 20 Best Hereditary Hyperekplexia Doctors in France

 Paris, FR

-Delphine Heron practices in Paris, France.
+Delphine Heron practices practicing medicine in Paris, France.
 Ms. Heron is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-Her top areas of expertise are Corpus Callosum Agenesis, Floating-Harbor Syndrome, Cortical Dysplasia, and Achalasia Microcephaly Syndrome.
+She is also highly rated in 30 other conditions, according to our data.
+Her clinical expertise encompasses Corpus Callosum Agenesis, Floating-Harbor Syndrome, Cortical Dysplasia, and West Syndrome.

 Advanced in Hereditary Hyperekplexia